Fujifilm X-T1 vs Canon 5D Mark IV

 Review summary: Fujifilm X-T1 vs Canon 5D Mark IV

 So what conclusions can be drawn?
 Is there a clear favorite between the Fujifilm X-T1 and the Canon 5D Mark IV?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Fujifilm X-T1: